 What can you expect from moving to Tennessee?

 Especially if you are moving long distance, you are probably wondering what you can expect from relocating to and living in Tennessee.
-Here’s what you need to know about the day-to-day life here.
+You should take many things into consideration before moving to a new state, such as the weather conditions, housing options, neighborhood environment, job opportunities, education for your children, and the overall cost of living.
+Luckily, you don’t have to scroll through the search engine – we’ve prepared you a quick guide through living in Tennessee.
+Here’s what you need to know about day-to-day life here.

 The weather (or why moving to Tennessee in the summer is a terrible idea)

 The climate in Tennessee varies depending on the area you live in.
 That is primarily due to the vastly different terrain and geographical influences in different parts of the state.
 Overall, however, the climate is temperate.
 Tennessee experiences mild winters and warm summers.
 Summer, in particular, is a difficult season for many residents.
 Although the temperatures only reach into the 90s on average, humidity can be very high.